MooersLab/pymolsnips/README.md

 The `settings` tab opens a menu with an import button.
 Click on this button to import the pymolsnippets.yml file which is available above.
 All of the snippets for PyMOL are in this single file.
-Until the PML language is available for brackets, we will use Python.
+Until the PML language is available for Brackets, we will use Python.
 This means that the pml file needs a file extension of `.py` while editing it in Brackets.

 <A href=#FASTLINKS2>Return to list of editors above.</A>